tsers-js/core/README.md

 const main = sources => sinks
 ```
 Where `sources` can be either streams or transducers or stream generators or
-combination of those and `sinks` are streams of signals going to "outside world".
+combination of those and `sinks` are streams of signals going to the "outside world".

 TSERS' `main` is:
 ```javascript
 const main = Transducers => input$ => output$
 ```
 Where `Transducers` is always a collection of signal transducer functions,
-`input$` is a stream of events coming from "outside world" and `output$` is a
+`input$` is a stream of events coming from the "outside world" and `output$` is a
-stream of signals going to "outside world".
+stream of signals going to the "outside world".

 And same applies for drivers.
 Cycle driver is a function:
 ```javascript